 - Plan ahead

 Research your options at least one year in advance and be prepared to apply the semester before you want to be abroad.
+Students unsure how to begin this process may make an appointment in Navigate to meet with Christie Dunn, International Programs Manager for the College of Liberal Arts.

 - Talk with academic advisor